About

 MakeWay receives funding from a wide range of partners including individuals, governments, foundations, charities, non-profits, and businesses.
 Our donors help us connect and empower a wide range of transformational community-led initiatives that advance environmental, social, and economic justice.

-Like many other Canadian foundations and charities protecting the environment and building sustainable livelihoods, MakeWay receives donations from Canadian and international donors – all of which are within the CRA guidelines.
-Between 2015-2018, MakeWay received 43% of its total revenue from international contributions.
-In 2019, just 18% percent of our funding came from US funders.
+Like many other Canadian foundations and charities protecting the environment and building sustainable livelihoods, MakeWay receives donations from Canadian and international donors – all of which are within the CRA guidelines and listed in our annual reports and financial statements.